entice/entice/server.md

 General syntax for topics is: `topic:subtopic` e.g. `area:heroes_ascent`

-- `area` - handles all maps and what happens on them entity-wise
+- `entity` - handles access to the other entity focused functionality
 - `group` - handles the groups and their interactions (merging, kicking, ...)
+- `movement` - enables the player to move and also get notified of other entities position changes
+- `skill` - enables the player to use skills and the skill bar
 - `social` - handles chat & emotes between players, parties, guilds and so on

 The messages that we can handle have the structure that is given exemplarily below.